 A road trip across the West Coast of America is full of natural wonders and hidden surprises, a good part of which can be found only in the region’s abundant national parks.

-The Best National Parks to Check out on Your Road Trip across the West Coast of America
+The Best National Parks to Explore during Your Road Trip across the West Coast of America

 A vast desert slowly retreated.
 Scattered groves that looked like mini forests from afar came into view.
 Peculiar rock formations started towering over the road more often.
 After melting along completely exposed to the sun trails in a California’s desert, one of the westernmost states on the coast, we welcomed this temporary change of scenery.